kvarak/dnd/docs/_Rules/skills.md

     </details>
     <details>
       <summary>Covert professional</summary>
-      Your skill extends to camouflaging buildings, vehicles and larger groups of people.
-You have Expertise within all selected terrains, on checks when attempting to hide or sneak with groups of people or objects.
+      Your skill extends to camouflaging buildings, vehicles and larger <b>group</b>s of people.
+You have <b>Expertise</b> within all selected terrains, on checks when attempting to hide or sneak with <b>group</b>s of people or objects.
     </details>
     <details>
-      <summary>Passing Through (trait)</summary>
+      <summary>Passing Through (<b>trait</b>)</summary>
       You are patient and know how to wait for the right moment.
 If you are hidden, you can move up to 10 ft in the open without revealing yourself if you end the move in a position where you’re not clearly visible.
 This applies to all selected terrains.
     </details>
   </details>

   <details>
     <summary>Urban Stealth</summary>
-    You know your way around a city and have Expertise when attempting to hide yourself or sneak alone in an urban environment.
+    You know your way around a city and have <b>Expertise</b> when attempting to hide yourself or sneak alone in an urban environment.
     <details>
       <summary>Evaporate</summary>
       You can apparently disappear into a crowd, even while under direct observation.
-You have Expertise on such checks.
+You have <b>Expertise</b> on such checks.
     </details>
     <details>
       <summary>Indiscernible</summary>
       You are skilled at escaping attention and seem unassuming.
 Even people you might have spoken to during an event or similar have a hard time remembering you.
-You have Expertise on checks to evade notice.
+You have <b>Expertise</b> on checks to evade notice.
     </details>
     <details>
-      <summary>Passing Through (trait)</summary>
+      <summary>Passing Through (<b>trait</b>)</summary>
       Enables you to "slip past" others without being seen.
 This is possible even in broad daylight, even if there are guards present — the trick requires waiting for the right moment.
 To determine when the moment occurs, a d100 is rolled, giving a time of 1 to 100 minutes.
 This indicates how long a character must wait; this number is withheld from the player.
 One attempt can be made to pass a given site per day.
 Up to four guards may be circumvented; more offer too many chances for a passing character to be seen.
 Access must be unblocked.
 The passing character cannot be visibly armored or seen to be carrying weapons.
       <br/><br/>
       Example of Movement: Natasha wishes to enter a citadel inside a town, where there are two guards posted.
 She can see the large double door is slightly ajar, giving her enough room to slip insider.
 Because it may take a lot of time before her chance occurs (1 to 100 minutes), Natasha dresses in a way that doesn't attract attention.
 She posits a reasonable cover. selling flowers, busking or having two companions along that engage her in conversation.